syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 **Enable File Access Permission**

-For MacCatalyst devices, you should include permission in the Entilements.plist file as shown in the following code.
+For MacCatalyst devices, you should include permission in the Entitlements.plist file as shown in the following code.

 {% tabs %}
-{% highlight C# tabtitle="Entilements.plist" %}
+{% highlight C# tabtitle="Entitlements.plist" %}

 <key>com.apple.security.files.user-selected.read-write</key>
 <true/>